DE0CH/propositional-calculus/README.md

 # propositional-calculus

-Compile theorems into a full (most likely very tedious) proof from only axioms and existing theorems
+Compile theorems written with deduction into a full (most likely very tedious) proof from only axioms and existing theorems

 You write deduction in a file, making sure to quote the correct theorem and axioms.
-Currently A1, A2, A3, and self implication are built in, but you will need to supply the proof for other theorems.
-Then you can write out your proof in a proof file the following format
+Currently A1, A2, A3, and self implication are built in, and you will need to supply the proof for other theorems.
+Then you can write out your proof in a proof file in the following format

 ```
 name the_name_of_theorem